LAST VISITED FEBRUARY 2014

 The red symbols represent the resorts: 1-THE RACHA 2-RAYABURI 3-BAN RAYA and the budget accommodation 4-RAYA BUNGALOW RESORT 5-RAYA FATHER 6-RAYA GARDEN 7-RAYA SEAVIEW (closed at the time of my visit).

 The arrivals beach, Patok, is the busiest and maybe the most attractive if you don't mind a few rows of beach lounges.
-It is home to 2 resorts, the budget BUNGALOW RAYA RESORT with fan bungalows to the left and behind camera, and the very high-end THE RACHA which owns the beach lounges and has a large number of attractive chalets ranging up the slight hill behind the beach and out of frame top left.
+It is home to 2 resorts, the budget/flashpacker BUNGALOW RAYA RESORT with fan and aircon bungalows behind camera, and the very high-end THE RACHA which has a large number of attractive chalets ranging up the slight hill behind the beach and out of frame top left.

 Patok attracts a large number of daytrippers from Phuket.
 The southern side of the pier is most attractive for swimming and snorkelling.
 There is only a bit of coral but the sandy bottom and the headland rocks attract a good variety of fish easily spotted in the crystal-clear water.
-This beach does not suffer too-shallow water at low tide, but hey those beach lounges aint cheap (200baht Dec 2010) but there is plenty of sand to spread a towel or sarong.
+This beach does not suffer too-shallow water at low tide, but hey those beach lounges (mostly owned by the local community althoght THE RACHA of course has its own exclusive area) aint cheap (200baht Dec 2010) but there is plenty of sand to spread a towel or sarong.
 Some shade from trees to left of camera past mid-day.
 The arrivals pier (right) is one of those low-impact floating jobs.
 The main cross-island road starts immediately behind camera.

 Patok is a west-facing beach meaning good sunsets and very sheltered dry season conditions.
 At dusk the daytrip boats are replaced by cruising craft seeking a calm night anchorage.
 Many dive boats return to Phuket but some live-aboards over-night in the bay.
 I'm wondering how exposed this beach is to the wet season westerlies and the associated big sea-swell.
 The floating pier could be a bit of thrill at such times.